 Although he was born in Belleville, Ontario, Bain grew up in Winnipeg after his family moved there when he was a child.
-He first played top-level hockey with the Victorias of the Manitoba Hockey League in 1895, quickly establishing himself as an outstanding center and valuable team leader.
+He first played top-level hockey with the Victorias of the Manitoba Hockey League in 1895, quickly establishing himself as an outstanding centre and valuable team leader.
 On February 14, 1896, the team traveled east to try to strip the Montreal Victorias of their Stanley Cup.
-Bain scored the winning goal in the Westerners' 2-0 upset to claim the hallowed silverware.
-Months later, the Montreal squad reclaimed Lord Stanley's trophy from Winnipeg by a 6-5 score despite two goals from Bain.
+Bain scored the winning goal in Winnipeg's 2-0 upset to claim the hallowed silverware.
+Months later, the Montreal squad reclaimed Lord Stanley's trophy from Winnipeg by a 6-5 score, despite two goals from Bain.

 The newest Cup holders withstood a confrontation with the Toronto Wellingtons in January 1902.
-Two months later, they faced the Montreal Amateur Athletic Association, the winners of the first Stanley Cup in 1893 by virtue of their first-place finish in the Amateur Hockey Association of Canada.
-In a hard-fought three-game set, Winnipeg won the first game before succumbing in the latter two even though Bain was often the dominant forward on the ice.
+Two months later, they faced the Montreal Hockey Club, who played under the umbrella of the Montreal Amateur Athletic Association.
+The Montreal club became the winners of the first Stanley Cup championship in 1893 by virtue of their first-place finish in the Amateur Hockey Association of Canada.
+In a hard-fought three-game set, Winnipeg won the first game before succumbing in the latter two, even though Bain was often the dominant forward on the ice.

 Bain's extraordinary career in sports was recognized when he was chosen Canada's outstanding athlete of the last half of the 19th century.
-He's a member of the Canadian Sports Hall of Fame and Manitoba Sports Hall of Fame and was one of the initial 12 players selected to the Hockey Hall of Fame when it was founded in 1945.
+He's a member of Canada's Sports Hall of Fame and the Manitoba Sports Hall of Fame, and was one of the initial 12 players selected to the Hockey Hall of Fame when it was founded in 1945.